micheleangioni/multi-language/README.md

 ## Contribution guidelines

-Support follows PSR-1, PSR-2 and PSR-4 PHP coding standards, and semantic versioning.
+Support follows PSR-1, PSR-2 and PSR-4 PHP coding standards and semantic versioning.

 Please report any issue you find in the issues page.
+Pull requests are welcome.

 ## License